Centralines Board of Directors

 Sarah von Dadelszen

-Currently on the Ballance Agri-Nutrients board and Chair of the FMG board, Sarah’s previous roles include being a trustee of AGMARDT and Independent director of NZ Young Farmers.
+Currently on the Ballance Agri-Nutrients board and Chair of the FMG board, Sarah’s previous roles include being a trustee of agricultural non-profit AGMARDT and an independent director of NZ Young Farmers.

-She was the previous chair of the CHB Consumer Power Trust which enabled her to gain a good understanding of the power industry.
+She was the previous chair of the CHB Consumers Power Trust which enabled her to gain a good understanding of the power industry.

 Len Gould